-We entered into a subscription agreement (the "Preferred Stock Subscription Agreement") with Volition Capital Fund IV, L.P. ("Volition") and issued Volition a warrant to purchase 1,579,778 shares of our Class A Common Stock at an exercise price of \$6.33 (the "Volition Warrants") and a warrant to purchase 20,905 shares of our Class A Common Stock at an exercise price of \$0.01 per share (the "Volition Penny Warrants").
+We entered into a subscription agreement (the "Preferred Stock Subscription Agreement") with Volition Capital Fund IV, L.P. ("Volition") and issued Volition a warrant to purchase 1,579,778 shares of our Class A Common Stock at an exercise price of \$6.33 (the "Volition Warrants") and a warrant to purchase 20,905 shares of our Class A Common Stock at an exercise price of \$6.33 (the "Volition Warrants").
 All of the Volition Warrants and Volition Penny Warrants are outstanding and exercisable in accordance with the warrant agreements governing those securities.